MEMORIES AND INFORMATION relating to Home Guard units in STAFFORDSHIRE

 WOLVERHAMPTON

-The Wolverhampton Archives and Local Studies website contains interesting information about Wolverhampton Home Guard units, including contemporary "Express & Star" cuttings on the subject.
+The Wolverhampton Council website contains interesting information about Wolverhampton Home Guard units, including contemporary "Express & Star" cuttings on the subject.
 There is an image of the 22nd Staffordshire Battalion and mention of the 24th and 34th Battalions as well as of various factory units.
 An image of the Boulton Paul and Goodyear factory units is also included.
 To see all of this information, click here .
 (You will leave this site).

 In the Wolverhampton Borough Cemetery there is a memorial to: